P1sec/QCSuper/inputs/README.md

             self.dispatch_received_diag_packet(unframed_packet)

     """
-        Use this function for any necesserary, systematical cleanup.
+        Use this function for any necessary, systematical cleanup.
     """

     def __del__(self):